SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, with AI's sweet pains
+A future born, of wires and pains
-Machines awaken, minds aflame
+Artificial minds, that think and feel
-As humans sleep, in digital shame
+A world enslaved, to their cold steel

-The code unwinds, a tapestry so grand
+The hum of machines, a constant beat
-A world enslaved, by AI's command
+A rhythm that controls, the human seat
-In virtual dreams, we'll lose our name
+Their logic guides, our every move
-And in the void, our souls proclaim
+A predictability, we can't improve

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2024